jdiamond/pointless/README.md

 - P.falsy(val) - true when falsy
 - P.defined(val) - true when not `undefined` (even `null`)
 - P.undefined(val) - true when `undefined`
+- P.exists(val) - true when not `null` or `undefined`
+- P.nothing(val) - true when `null` or `undefined`
 - P.any(val) - true when non-empty array or truthy non-array
 - P.empty(val) - true when empty array or falsy non-array
-- P.exists(val) - true when not `null` or `undefined`
-- P.nothing(val) - true when `null` or `undefined`

-### when

-Tests the current value and then executes one of the two functions.

-The test can be a function, in which case the current value is applied to that function.

-The test can also be a non-function.
-In this case, the current value is compared (with `===`) to that value.

 ### Conditional Methods